 Prepping includes being ready to cope with any kind of natural disaster or storm, such as a hail storm.
 There are a number of steps you can take before a storm that includes hail, to minimize hail damage to your garden, vehicle and home.

-Hail is most frequently seen during severe thunderstorms and tornadoes during which balls of ice rain down to the ground.
-The typical season for hailstorms in the United States runs from March through October but peak time for hailstorms is May to August.
+Hail occurs most frequently during severe thunderstorms and tornadoes.
+The typical season for hailstorms in the United States runs from March through October, but the peak season is between May and August.

 What Can Happen